 - Nominations for Tutors: Each semester, the SCAA hires math, writing, and statistics tutors as well as Writing Associates (WAs) and Supplemental Instruction (SI) Leaders.
 If would like to nominate a student who exhibits a passion for helping fellow students and a strong grasp of course content to be a SCAA tutor, please fill out the Tutor/SI Leader Candidate Recommendation form.

 - Ambassadors and In-Class Presentations: A vast majority of students find out about the SCAA through a professor or a course.
-Accordingly, we offer two types of in-class appearances that can encourage your students to come to the SCAA:
+Accordingly, we offer three types of in-class appearances that can encourage your students to come to the SCAA: